roughl/pidgin-prpl-finet/README.rst

 Building
 ========

-To build the finet protocol plugin for pidgin, first download the source tarball of finet which matches your installed versoin.
-Then put finet.c and finet.h into the source directory at libpurple/plugins/
+To build the finet protocol plugin for pidgin, you will need the development package of pidgin.

-Inside this directory type make finet.so
+If you have installed the development package just type make.

 Installation
 ============